-In the left part of Figure 5 is the synthetic shot gather.
+In the left part of Figure 2 is the synthetic shot gather.
 Each event corresponds to one of the six sources in Figure 1.
-Each source was activated in sequence from top to bottom, with a small time between them to avoid that the events cross each other.
-The shape of each event follows the moveout of the corresponding traveltime curve in Figure 2.
+Each source was activated in sequence from top to bottom, with a small time between them to avoid the events crossing each other.